Eli Court

 Dr Esty Yanco

-Esty has a transdisciplinary education and research background in conservation on production landscapes with a focus on the One Health benefits of regenerative land management.
-Her research in One Health has focused on realizing opportunities for improving landscape resilience by strengthening positive health relationships between humans, animals, and the environment.
-Esty has a dual BA in Biology and Geography (Dartmouth College), an MS in Conservation Medicine (Tufts University), and a PhD in Socio-Ecology (UTS), and has extensive experience in research project development, implementation, and administration.
+Esty cares deeply about looking after landscapes in ways that are healthy for communities, animals and the environment.
+With a transdisciplinary research background in the One Health benefits of regenerative land management, Esty is energised by the ability for regenerative agriculture to build landscape resilience and improve ecosystem health on production landscapes.
+She has a BA in Biology and Geography (Dartmouth College), an MS in Conservation Medicine (Tufts University) and a PhD in Socio-Ecology (UTS), and has extensive experience in research project development, implementation and administration.

 Chris Wieffering

-Chris is passionate about localised food systems that are based on ecological principles.
-He has grown food for communities from the Mid North Coast to the Far South Coast and the Mornington Peninsula.
-During this time he developed a passion for resilient food systems and connected communities.
-He advocates for the importance of soil health as a critical element to environmental and social wellbeing.
-Chris applies his creative and visual skillsets to tell the stories of regeneration and ecological thinking.
-He holds a three year Diploma in Graphic Design, over a decade's worth of experience in visual content creation.
+Chris is passionate about localised agro-ecological food systems, a way of producing food that emphasizes ecological principles, social justice, and the integration of traditional knowledge with modern science.
+He has grown food for communities from the Mid North Coast to the Far South Coast NSW, and the Mornington Peninsula.
+During this time he realised the importance of building resilient food systems and connected communities.
+He advocates for soil health as a critical part of environmental and social wellbeing.
+Chris applies his creative and communication skillsets to share the stories and knowledge of regeneration and ecological thinking.

 Our Board